shimoku-tech/shimoku-api-python/README.md

 #### Asynchronous execution

-Asynchronous execution which means that code execution doesn't need to stop for requests, freeing up time to make more requests.
+Asynchronous execution means that code execution doesn't need to stop for requests, freeing up time to make more requests.
 To enable it, simply set the async_execution parameter to True when creating the client object:

 ```python
 s = Shimoku.Client(